Our goal is to pursue transparent dialogue, interaction and continuing collaborations with institutions.

 We want to represent in a complete, transparent and fair manner the legitimate interests of the company to institutions in the countries in which we work.

 We recently reviewed our corporate mission to make it closer to the values that inspire us every day.
-In fact, our mission now ends with this statement: “We believe in the value of long term partnerships with the countries and communities where we operate”.
+In fact, our mission now ends with this statement: “We believe in the value of long term partnerships with the countries and communities where we operate, bringing long lasting prosperity for all”.
 This is because a solid and constructive relationship with the countries where we are present, with the institutions that represent them and the communities that live there constitute an invaluable asset, and one that we intend to preserve and grow over time.
 Due to the characteristics of the industry in which we operate – as well as the specific business culture that distinguishes us - dedicating ourselves to building a healthy, respectful and lasting relationship with the countries that host us is the best possible investment we can make.

 It is also for this reason that, worldwide, in our relationship with institutions, we operate according to criteria based on fairness and transparency.
 At Eni, we believe that an open and fair exchange with institutions is the best way to legitimately contribute to creating the social, cultural and regulatory conditions that can help us to achieve our aim of creating long-term value for all our stakeholders.
 We present our point of view to our institutional interlocutors and talk with them - in the belief that they can make a useful contribution based on extensive experience - both on energy issues and more general policy issues - such as climate change, protecting the environment, human rights, safety - convinced that open and direct exchange enhances public understanding to the benefit of both the company and the community.